Thank you for your patience while this page is undergoing maintenance.

 samuel-kaser@uiowa.edu

-Sam Kaser (he/him) is a second-year doctoral student in the Higher Education and Student Affairs program.
-His research interests include student access, experience, and success, particularly at small colleges, and quantitative methods in educational research.
+Sam Kaser (he/him) is a fifth-year doctoral candidate in the Higher Education and Student Affairs program.
+His research interests include investigating how liberal arts colleges and universities can leverage themselves in order to recruit, matriculate, and advance students.

 dahyuk-kim@uiowa.edu